mattva01/schooltool/src/schooltool/testing/README.selenium.txt

     term: title of the term
     section: title of the section
     instructors: list with person usernames
+  Optional keyword parameters:
+    state: title of the state
+    date: YYYY-MM-DD date

     NOTE: it doesn't matter if some of the usernames are already instructors of the section

 Removing instructors from a section
 -----------------------------------

+With the new temporal relationship implementation, remove really becomes an updating action.

 * browser.ui.section.instructors.remove()